-Editor’s Note: As we search for ways to respond and make sense of life in the coronavirus era, we are introducing “From the Archives,” a curated selection of FQ articles made newly relevant by our present moment.
-In our Winter 2011 edition, FQ columnist Caetlin Benson-Allott explored the limits of visibility in Stephen Soderbergh’s Contagion, a film that begins with a wan-looking Gwyneth Paltrow coughing into her peanuts at an airport bar, unknowingly spreading a deadly disease–a horror image for our time. — Rebecca Prime
+Editor’s Note: As a way to respond and attempt to make sense of life in the coronavirus era, Film Quarterly is introducing “From the Archives,” a curated selection of FQ articles made newly relevant by the present moment.
+In the Winter 2011 edition, FQ columnist Caetlin Benson-Allott explored the limits of visibility in Stephen Soderbergh’s Contagion, a film that begins with a wan-looking Gwyneth Paltrow coughing into her peanuts at an airport bar, unknowingly spreading a deadly disease–a horror image for our time. — Rebecca Prime

 Contagion (Steven Soderbergh, 2011)